tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 X>
 X> - Have a look at the [Django documentation](https://docs.djangoproject.com/en/2.1/topics/class-based-views/) and look for some more examples on how you can create class-based views.
 X> - Update your Rango app to make sure that *all* views in Rango's `views.py` module make use of class-based views!
+X>     - As a time-saving tip, remember that *both* the `urls.py` modules you've been working on reference your current `index()` view!
+Remember that when you implement a class-based alternative.
 X>
 X> This won't take as long as you think.
 The hardest part here is for the more complex views with both HTTP `GET` and HTTP `POST` functionality.
 Being able to delineate between the flow for each type of request and put the necessary code in separate methods will test your understanding of the code!
 X>